Amazing to include Bollywood and dance streak in Marvel movie, says Chloe Zhao - ExBulletin

 But isn’t there a fear that such themes will get lost in the translation of a superhero movie?
 Zhao said it was a concern she constantly struggled with as a filmmaker.

 “When a movie is finished right now, that movie (‘Eternals’) is more yours than mine.
-So I have no control over that and the chemistry of where we are in the world now, ”she said, citing the example of“ Nomadland, ”which struck a chord with the people. people during the pandemic.
+So I have no control over that and the chemistry of where we are in the world now.” she said, citing the example of “Nomadland,” which struck a chord with people during the pandemic.

+“I had no idea how this movie was going to relate to people when I made it.
+So I’ll say it’s part of the job.”

-‘Eternals’ has ‘repercussions for the future,’ but the director said they need to see how the film interacts with the world and grows.
+“Eternals” has “implications for the future,” but the director said they need to see how the film interacts with the world and grows.

 “We will make plans for the future once we look at this,” she said.